EOSIO/eosjs/README.md

 ### Usage (read/write)

-Status: API is reasonably stable, however, all transactions fail to verify in eosd: tx_missing_sigs..
+Status: all transactions fail to verify in eosd: tx_missing_sigs..
+To work-around, run ./eosd with the `--skip-transaction-signatures` parameter.

 ```javascript
 Eos = require('eosjs') // Or Eos = require('.')